Suicide pact

 A suicide pact is an agreed plan between two or more individuals to die by suicide.
 The plan may be to die together, or separately and closely timed.

+In England and Wales, a suicide pact is a partial defense, under section 4 of the Homicide Act 1957, which reduces the charge of murder to manslaughter.
+In Northern Ireland, this defense is created by section 14 of the Criminal Justice Act (Northern Ireland) 1966 (c.
+20) (N.I.).

 General considerations

 Suicide pacts are an important concept in the study of suicide, and have occurred throughout history, as well as in fiction.
 An example of this is the suicide pact between Rudolf, Crown Prince of Austria and Baroness Mary Vetsera.

 Suicide pacts are sometimes contrasted with mass suicides, understood as incidents in which a larger number of people kill themselves together for the same ideological reason, often within a religious, political, military or paramilitary context.
 "Suicide pact" tends to connote small groups and non-ideological motivations, as do bonding as married or romantic partners, as family members or friends, or even as criminal partners.

 Legal aspects

 In England and Wales, suicide pact is a partial defense, under section 4 of the Homicide Act 1957, which reduces murder to manslaughter.
 In Northern Ireland, this defense is created by section 14 of the Criminal Justice Act (Northern Ireland) 1966 (c.
 20) (N.I.).